 Welcome!
 The menu in XLReporting has 4 main sections:

-- My dashboard - this is where you can place your favorite reports and
+- Dashboard - this is where you can place your favorite reports and

 models, so they are all available at a glance.
 Read how to use your

-- Analyze - this is where you'll work most of the time, to run your reports
+- Analyze - this is where you will work most of the time, to run your reports

 and models, import data, and edit data.
 Read how to run